davea42/libdwarf-code/README.md

     -Dwerror=false

-By default compiles are normal.
-Add the following to add gcc -fsanitize checking in the build to catch various memory errors (the generated code is larger and slower than normal).
+By default compiles look for C/C++ language issues.
+Add the following to add gcc -fsanitize checking in the build to catch various memory errors
+(the generated code is larger and slower than normal).

     -Dsanitize=true